airshipit/pegleg/docs/source/authoring_strategy.rst

 =====================

-The definition of a site consists of a set of small YAML documents that are managed by _Deckhand http://deckhand.readthedocs.io/en/latest/.
+The definition of a site consists of a set of small YAML documents that are managed by Deckhand_.
 Each document is identified by a ``schema`` top-level key and the ``metadata.name`` value that uniquely identifies a particular document of the type ``schema``.
 Deckhand provides functionality allowing documents to be authored such that data from multiple documents can be merged.

     * Abstact vs Concrete - Documents define a value in ``metadata.layeringDefinition.abstract`` to determine if a document is abstract (a value of ``true``) or concrete (a value of ``false``).
       When calling the ``/revisions/{id}/rendered-documents`` API, only concrete documents are returned.
-    * Layering - Document _layering http://deckhand.readthedocs.io/en/latest/layering.html is used
+    * Layering - Document layering_ is used
       for whole documents that have known defaults but may need to be transformed in specific instances.
-    * Substitution - Data _substitution http://deckhand.readthedocs.io/en/latest/substitution.html is
+    * Substitution - Data substitution_ is
       used for extracting particular values from a document's data section (whole or in-part) and inserting that data into a destination document (at the root of the data section or deeper into a document).